 - Power consumption of the system and phones and the cost of electricity.

 - Not all systems draw the same amount of power to run.
 The main system and phones all draw power.

 - System repairs in the event of emergencies.

-- What is the availability of of parts and service should you experience an interruption in your systems operation?
+- What is the availability of parts and service should you experience an interruption in the operation of your system?